cloudfoundry/pxc-release/README.md

 pxc-release is a BOSH release of MySQL Galera that can be used as a backing store for Cloudfoundry.
 The Galera Cluster Provider is [Percona Xtradb Cluster](https://www.percona.com/software/mysql-database/percona-xtradb-cluster).

-This bosh release deploys Percona XtraDB Cluster 8.0 by default, but may be configured to deploy legacy Percona XtraDB Cluster 5.7.
+This bosh release deploys Percona XtraDB Cluster 8.0 by default, but may be configured to deploy Percona XtraDB Cluster 8.4.

 <a name='deploying'></a>
 # Deploying